What Are the Best Places to Live in Austin?

 If you’re looking for the best places to live in Austin, this list is a great start.

 In recent years, the whole country has learned what Austin has known for a long time: this is one of the best, most vibrant cities in America.
-In such a dynamic, growing city, it can be tough to keep track of the hottest, up-and-coming neighborhoods and how some of the more established areas are evolving, which is why we’ve put together this guide for spots to watch in 2018.
+In such a dynamic, growing city, it can be tough to keep track of the hottest, up-and-coming neighborhoods and how some of the more established areas are evolving, which is why we’ve put together this guide for spots to watch in 2019.
+So, let’s check out some homes to buy in Austin.

 Here are our picks for the Best Places to Live in Austin.